cakecatz/flex-toolbar/README.md

 This is a plugin for the [Atom Tool Bar](https://atom.io/packages/tool-bar) package.

-You can configure your toolbar buttons with a JSON file to perform specific actions in Atom or to open web sites in your default browser.
+You can configure your toolbar buttons with a `JSON`, `CSON`, `JSON5` file to perform specific actions in Atom or to open web sites in your default browser.

 ![screenshot](https://raw.githubusercontent.com/cakecatz/flex-toolbar/docs/screenshot.png)